okfn-brasil/serenata-de-amor/README.md

 * Donate via Bitcoin to [`1Gbvfjmjvur7qwbwNFdPSNDgx66KSdVB5b`](https://blockchain.info/address/1Gbvfjmjvur7qwbwNFdPSNDgx66KSdVB5b)
 * Follow, share and interact with us [on Facebook](https://fb.com/operacaoserenatadeamor)
 * Follow, retweet and join [Rosie on Twitter](https://twitter.com/RosieDaSerenata) to interact with your favourite congresspeople

+## Update

+Operation Serenata de Amor expanded into new projects.
+Because of this, Rosie, Jarbas and the infrastructure in general are receiving updates less frequently.
+If you have experience and want to help us resolve bugs faster or propose improvements, join our [Discord](https://go.ok.org.br/discord) and let's talk about the project!
+On the other hand, if you are looking for an active community to collaborate with, we invite you to discover the [Querido Diário project](https://github.com/okfn-brasil/querido-diario).

+Finally, if you want to know more details about Serenata's current situation, you can consult this text (in Portuguese) available on [Apoia.se](https://apoia.se/serenata/contents/view/Por-onde-anda-a-Operacao-Serenata-de-Amor-w9FjFX-az).

 ## Acknowledgments